 Includes conversations with playwright Charly Evon Simpson and Dr. Deirdre Cooper Owens, author of Medical Bondage: Race, Gender and the Origins of American Gynecology.

-This play is part of L.A.
+Behind the Sheet is part of L.A.
 Theatre Works’ Relativity Series of science-themed plays.
 Lead funding for the Relativity Series is provided by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.